aim-41tt/aim-41tt/README.md

 ### About Me :

 I am a java Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.
-- :telescope: I work as a teacher by programming and contribute to teaching students how to develop desktop and server applications.
+- :telescope:  I work as a programming teacher.
+I teach schoolchildren and students the java language, while practicing writing prgograms at the same time

 - :seedling: I'm learning to write bots for discord.